 John Jackson - 9th Mayor Of Tampa

-Born in County Monaghan, Ireland, Jackson immigrated with his brother, Thomas to the United States in 1841.
-The brothers traveled to New Orleans where John worked as an Assistant City Engineer for two years.
-In 1843, the federal government hired Jackson to survey a large land grant in present-day Palmetto, Florida.
-After completing the assignment, the federal government gave Jackson a permanent position as a federal surveyor.
-He accepted this appointment and then moved to Hillsborough County with his brother Thomas to begin work.
-In addition to his salary, the federal government gave Jackson a large land grant in Hillsborough County.
+John Jackson was born in 1809, in Ballybay, County, Monaghan, Ireland.
+He and his brother, Thomas, immigrated to the United States in 1841.
+They traveled to New Orleans, Louisiana where John worked as an Assistant City Engineer for two years.
+In 1843, John Jackson was hired by the federal government to survey land in present-day Palmetto, Florida.
+After completing the assignment, Jackson was given a permanent position as a federal surveyor.
+He accepted this appointment and then moved to Hillsborough County, where the federal government had given him a large land grant.

-Jackson's work also took him to various regions of Florida and it was on an assignment in St. Augustine that he met and married Ellen Maher on July 22, 1847 with whom he had four children: Thomas, James, Kate and John.
-Several weeks later, Hillsborough County hired Jackson to survey and map Tampa which had been designated the county seat in 1846.
-Jackson named the streets of Tampa after U.S. Presidents, military figures and two local individuals, William Ashley and himself.
-After completing his assignment, Jackson returned to surveying but in 1849 he and his wife decided to move to Tampa where he established a general store on the corner of Washington and Tampa Streets.
-Jackson also became involved in Tampa's civic activities.
+Jackson's work also took him to various regions of Florida, and while he was on an assignment in St. Augustine, he met and married Ellen Maher on July 22, 1847.
+They had four children: Thomas, James, Kate, and John.
+Several weeks later, Hillsborough County hired Jackson to survey and map the Town of Tampa, which had been designated as the county seat in 1846.
+Jackson named many of the streets after U.S. Presidents and local men such as himself and William Ashley.
+After completing his assignment, Jackson returned to surveying, and he also established a general store on the corner of Washington and Tampa Streets.

 Sources for this Biographical Sketch:

 Covington, Dr. James W. and Wavering, Debbie Lee, "The Mayors of Tampa: A Brief Administrative History," Tampa, FL: University of Tampa, 1987.